Fabstir/fabstir-web3-media-player/progress_reports/FabstirWeb3MediaPlayer_20230129.md

 This progress report highlights largely preparation work for the architecture of **Fabstir Web3 Media Player**.
 The architecture decisions are based from the need to keep manual intervention to a minimum by striving for an automatic pipeline from software changes to build to deployment of the Dapp to the cloud.
-Then managing this infrastructure automatically and by code.
+Then managing this infrastructure is automatic and done by code, without the need of a team of devops.

 Ultimately should lead to better performance, cost savings and automatic scaling to meet whatever workload that is thrown at it.
+There isn't a Web3 solution at the moment that can handle mainstream transcoding workloads.
+This report highlights an infrastructure that can grow to that.

+>  **Note:** There is a [glossary](#glossary) section towards the end for some of the technical words.